Fort Custer Recreation Area

-Fort Custer State Recreation Area is a 3033 acre State Recreation Area located between Battle Creek and Kalamazoo, Michigan.
-The area features lakes, the Kalamazoo River, over 25 miles of multi-use trails, second growth oak barrens and dry-mesic southern (oak-hickory) forests.
+Fort Custer Recreation Area is a 3033 acre Recreation Area located in Kalamazoo County, Michigan near Battle Creek.
+The area features 3 lakes, the Kalamazoo River, over 25 miles of multi-use trails, second growth oak barrens, and dry-mesic southern (oak-hickory) forests.

 History

 The land was acquired in 1917 by the Federal Government and used as an induction and military training center for the US Army.
 Despite the history of military use that has taken place on and around the property, there was never a fort on the land.
 During World War II, the property was named Camp Custer.
 The Michigan Department of Natural Resources (DNR) acquired the land in 1971 as part of the Nixon administration's Legacy of Parks program.
 Today, the Fort Custer Training Center of the Michigan National Guard borders the recreation area.

 In 1974, several ditches were modified and naturalized into creeks by the H. W. Kacey Company.
 The longest of these, which today is a naturally flowing stream, was named "Kacey's Creek," though that information has since been left off maps.

 The trails were designed beginning in 1993 and were used for hiking, mountain biking, and horseback riding until trails were separated in November 2011.
 Over 15 miles of equestrian trails were added as well as a separate parking area.